-The over-watering in homes with irrigation systems is well documented in the City of Austin irrigation audit program.
+Over-watering in homes with irrigation systems is well documented in the City of Austin irrigation audit program.
 The typical homeowner with an irrigation system applies about 200 gpd more water than their landscape requires.
 This estimate was generated by taking the average difference between the before/after schedule that the auditors calculated on 350 audits.
 The estimate of 200 gpd is very similar to the estimate in the regression model for the impact of an irrigation system.
 For homeowners without underground irrigation systems, over-watering was not as great a problem in the 50 homes audited.

-Implication: The association between underground irrigation systems and set schedule watering patterns provides some understanding of why irrigation systems are a good predictor of high water consumption.
-Education programs like irrigation audits could be use to change customer behavior and reduce the consumption of customers with underground irrigation systems.
+Implication: The association between underground irrigation systems and set schedule watering patterns provides some understanding of the cause of irrigation systems positive association with water consumption.
+Educational programs like irrigation audits could be use to change customer behavior and reduce the consumption of customers with underground irrigation systems.